EddLabs/eddington/docs/contribution_guide.rst

 tools that help you achieve that along the way.

-We use state-of-the-art static code analysis tools such as black, flake8, pylint, mypy, pydostyle, etc. Orchestrating all these tools is statue_, which runs each of those tools on all of our code-base.
+We use state-of-the-art static code analysis tools such as black, flake8, pylint, mypy, pydocstyle, etc. Orchestrating all these tools is statue_, which runs each of those tools on all of our code-base.

 In order to use *Statue*, follow the next steps:

 1. Run :code:`pip install statue`
+2. Run :code:`statue install`.
+This will install missing packages if needed.
-2. Go to the main repository directory and run :code:`statue --context format`.
+3. Go to the main repository directory and run :code:`statue --context format`.
 This will change your code to fit styling guidelines.
 Save the changes in a commit or append them to an existing commit.
-3. Run :code:`statue` again (now without any arguments) and it will check if there are any issues that it wasn't able to solve on its own.
+4. Run :code:`statue` again (now without any arguments) and it will check if there are any issues that it wasn't able to solve on its own.
 If there are any errors, fix them.
-4. Save all changes in a commit or append them to an existing commit.
+5. Save all changes in a commit or append them to an existing commit.

 You may find some of the errors presented by those tools tedious or irrelevant, but rest assured that we take those errors seriously.
 If you think that in a specific